The Entombment of Christ (Rembrandt)

-The Entombment of Christ is an oil-on-oak panel painting by Rembrandt dated c.
-1633–1635.
+The Entombment of Christ is an oil-on-oak panel painting by Rembrandt believed to be dated around c.
+1624.
 It measures 32.2 x 40.5 cm.
 The composition is a variant of a painting of the same subject now in the Alte Pinakothek, in Munich.

-In 1783 the Scottish anatomist William Hunter bequeathed it to University College (now the University of Glasgow).
-Since 1807 it has hung in the university's art gallery, the Hunterian Museum and Art Gallery.
+In 1783, the Scottish anatomist William Hunter bequeathed it to University College (now the University of Glasgow).
+Since 1807, it has hung in the university's art gallery, the Hunterian Museum and Art Gallery.